cognitedata/neat/docs/tutorials/data-modeling-lifecycle/overview.md

 of existing standards, building an enterprise model, build models for specific use cases, extending existing data models.
 You can follow the tutorial in any order.
-In addition, you can use [User Personas](./user-personas.md) as a lookup to get the structure of the `Acme Corporation` and the user personas that will be used in the tutorials.
+In addition, you can use [User Personas](./user-personas.md) as a lookup to get the structure of the `Acme Corporation` and the user personas that will be used in the tutorials. **Note** the tutorials covers a large spectrum of tasks and roles, which includes many concepts.
+It is not intended that a single person should be able to do all the tasks, but rather that different people with different roles can work together to achieve the goal of building a data model.

 - **[Knowledge Acquisition](./part-1-knowledge-acquisition.md)**: In this tutorial, you will learn how to gather information